 - Find out what kind of ceremony or celebration will take place.

 - Determine where it will take place, when, what time, and who will be on the guest list.

 - Outline a budget.

-- Determine what you will need beyond the venue, such as food, flower arrangements and printed materials.
+- Determine what you will require in addition to the location, such as food, floral arrangements, and printed papers, and make preparations accordingly.

-- Compile a guest list and send invitations.
-Include a way to RSVP, either by phone, email or social media.
+- Compile a guest list and mail invitations.
+Include a means for people to respond by either calling, emailing, or posting on social media.

 - Select readings according to the deceased's personality and the desired tone of the event.

-- Write a eulogy; consider family or close friends to either take over this task or provide anecdotes or details that could be included.
+- You should compose a eulogy for the deceased, and you should ask members of their immediate family or other close friends to either take over this work for you or to give anecdotes or details that could be included.

 - Decide a sequence for the readings, speeches and music.

 - Create a program that will guide guests through the event.

 - If the individual will be cremated, you might want to think about purchasing a memorial urn for the service or some keepsakes for close friends and family.
 You should also think about scattering urns, which are containers that allow multiple people, such as friends or family, to participate in the act of dispersing cremated remains into the wild.

 - Through the use of a memory table or board and a memory chest for written remarks or photographs, you may bring flowers, food and drink, and the happiness that comes from having good friends into the celebration.

 - Thank any friends or family members who assisted with the event by writing them messages of appreciation or preparing a token of appreciation to show your appreciation.